 Then there are heavier covers I use during cold winter nights on top of my bed.
 There are about three of them.
 I also have lighter blankets that are so wonderfully, velvety soft that I just love to have them around my shoulders when I am in the recliner or under the blanket and quilt when I feel cold and tired.
 The softness and extra warmth just seem to relax me.

 Have you heard on the news about the benefit of sleeping under a weighted blanket?
 Anywhere from 4-20 pounds of added blanket covering you at night can give your body the feeling of being hugged or comforted enough to relax you by causing your body to release serotonin, which helps you relax and maybe sleep.

-Instead of buying a $200 blanket weighted with 4- 20 pounds of plastic pellets, I think I will stick to a soft blanket layer around me with a comforter over the sheet and an extra thicker blanket on top of that.
+Instead of buying a $35 or $200 or more blanket weighted with 4- 20 pounds of plastic pellets, I think I will stick to a soft blanket layer around me with a comforter over the sheet and an extra thicker blanket on top of that.
 There have been nights when I couldn’t sleep and put that soft blanket close to my skin and felt the softness and warmth and fell asleep.
-I think they have something there!
+Maybe they have something there after all!

 I wrote about my grandmother’s soft, warm, fuzzy velvet robe when I was little and how I thought it’s warmth could protect me in the cold Arctic winter, Well, a good imagination can help keep you warm too, at least to some degree.

 So with the snow, cold winds, ice and plunging temperatures, get snuggled up to your spouse, dog, cat or blanket, hunker down and stay warm.
 Drink some hot beverage, put your long johns on and stay warm.
 It’s cold out there!!